Terms and Conditions

 Delivery, Installation & De-installation

 1 A site visit will be offered on Saturday 15th May 12.00 pm to 4.00 pm when the Director and Curator will be present.
-Delivery of works will commence Friday17th September to enable in-situ catalogue photography.
+Delivery of works will commence Friday 18th March to enable in-situ photography.
 Installation of outdoor works will also commence.
-De-installation will commence on Monday 4th October between 4-5pm, Tuesday 5th October 10 am - 4 pm and Wednesday 6th October 10 am - 4 pm.
-All sculptures are to be removed by the exhibiting artist not later than 4pm on Wednesday 6th October unless otherwise agreed with the Director.
+De-installation will commence on Monday 4th April between 10 - 4pm, Tuesday 5th April between 10 - 4 pm.
+All sculptures are to be removed by the exhibiting artist not later than 4pm on Wednesday 6th April unless otherwise agreed with the Director.

 2 The responsibility for installing and de-installing the sculpture(s) is the artist's.
 Please bring your own tools and extra help if needed.
 The land must be returned to the original condition of the site.